Setting up an Adaptor for a Wii Controller

 1. Start Santroller with your microcontroller plugged in.

-2. Set the Input Type to Wii Adapter
+2. Set the Connection Method to Wii Adapter.

 1. XInput - This works more natively on windows, and most games will automatically bind controls.